-Some services, products, website types, or website content have to follow additional guidelines in order for us to be able to work with you.
-Please scan the list below to see if anything applies to you.
+Depending on your business services, products, website type, and website content you may be required to follow additional guidelines in order to be able to use the RollWorks platform.
+Please review the list below to see the additional guidelines and restrictions that may apply to your business.

 You can host ad space on your website, but it cannot be the focus.
 The following may lead to disapproval: